cosc2336-ds-alg/assg04/README.md

 explicit result.
 Instead as a result of calling them, they will reverse the values of the list they are given as input in place.

-For your iterative solution, you should implement the following algorithm using a loop, you should do the following as a loop as long as begin is less than end `(begin < end)`:
+For your iterative solution, you should do the following as a loop as long as begin is less than end `(begin < end)`:

 1. Swap the values at the begin and end indexes.